-Symbol Кеу Special notes € Dry areas only These tile colours are made from copper-based glazes and are all prone to discolouration by the very mild acids often found in the home, for example lemon scented soaps, wine, orange juice and fruit.
+Symbol Кеу Special notes O Dry areas only These tile colours are made from copper-based glazes and are all prone to discolouration by the very mild acids often found in the home, for example lemon scented soaps, wine, orange juice and fruit.
 To avoid discolouration, wash these tiles with clean water only and wipe them dry.
 Tiles and mouldings in these colours are recommended for dry areas only and should not be installed near kitchen or bathroom sinks or in shower cubicles.
 If they do get wet for any reason, always wipe any excess residue from the tile surface immediately with warm water and then dry off.
 0 Wet & Dry walls Suitable for kitchens, bathrooms and showers Wet and dry walls but not power showers We do not recommend that crazed and crackle tiles are used for power showers, i.e. showers with a very high pressure generated by a forceful pump.
-Crazing / Crackle glazes Highly glazed ceramic tiles may craze with time and no guarantee can be given against this occurrence across all Winchester Tile Company tiles and mouldings.
+42 75 Crazing / Crackle glazes Highly glazed ceramic tiles may craze with time and no guarantee can be given against this occurrence across all Winchester Tile Company tiles and mouldings.
 This is an inherent part of our hand finished tiles and adds to their rustic nature.
-Some of our glazes are subject to crazing and are highlighted with this symbol 3.
+Some of our glazes are subject to crazing and are highlighted with this symbol .
 Residence Arcadian tiles and mouldings and Artisan Crackle tiles and mouldings are deliberately crackled (as a result of a specific glazing process) to give an aged appearance.
 You may notice the Residence Arcadian and Artisan Crackle tiles may make a 'crackling' noise as they acclimatise to the temperature of your home and may continue to do so for a short while after installation.
 This is perfectly normal and is part of the charm of these tiles.
 ALL CRAZED AND CRACKLE TILES MUST BE SEALED BEFORE CUTTING OR FIXING For use in both dry and wet areas, all crazed/crackle tiles should be sealed with an impregnator before cutting and fixing.
-This will help prevent dust from the red tile body staining the crazing/crackles during cutting and prevent grout stains (or other pollutant stains) during installation.
-Impregnating also allows for the easy cleaning of grout from the crazing/crackles after the grout residue has been removed, then again after 90 days from installation, with a further treatment after one year.
+This will help prevent dust for other pollutant stains) during installation.
+Impregnating also allows for the easy cleaning of grout from the crazing/crackles during cutting and prevent grout stains (or other pollutant stains) during installation, with a further treatment after one year.
 This is because glazes may continue to crackle/craze for several months, and so each new crackle/craze line becomes unsealed.
 Suitable impregnators are LTP Crackle Glaze Protector and Fila MP90.
 Elements origin Rustic glaze Tiles in the Element Origin Rustic range have holes and pits on the surface.
 This is an inherent part of the hand finished nature and adds to their character and charm.
 All of these tiles need to be impregnated before grouting.
 Grout the surfaces of the tiles to fill the voids, then impregnate again once dry.
 This will seal the surface and ensure that they are watertight.